Pokémon (TV series): Specials

-In addition to the main series and the movies, the anime series has also shown various full-length specials and TV shorts.
-Many of these specials centered around legendary Pokémon or one or more of the main characters that are separate from the main cast during its corresponding series, while the sporadically-made later side story episodes typically air as special episodes.
+In addition to the main series and the movies, the anime series has also had various full-length specials and TV shorts.
+Many of these specials center around legendary Pokémon or one or more of the main characters that are separate from the main cast during its corresponding series, while the sporadically made later side story episodes typically air as special episodes.

 Films

-As of 2020, there have been 23 animated films and one live action film.
+As of 2020, there have been 23 animated films and one live action film based on the Pokémon franchise.
 The first nineteen animated films are based on the television series, with the original film being remade into the 22nd.
 The 20th, 21st and 23rd animated films are set in an alternate continuity to the anime.
-The films are produced by the animation studios OLM, Production I.G, Xebec, and Wit Studio, and distributed in Japan by Toho, with various studios distributing the films in North America.
+The films are variously produced by the animation studios OLM, Production I.G, Xebec, and Wit Studio, and distributed in Japan by Toho, with various studios distributing the films in North America.
 They were directed by Kunihiko Yuyama and Tetsuo Yajima, and written by Takeshi Shudo, Hideki Sonoda, Atsuhiro Tomioka, Shōji Yonemura, Eiji Umehara, and Aya Takaha.